Octops/gameserver-ingress-controller/README.md

 Check the [examples](examples) folder for a full Fleet manifest that uses the `Path` routing mode.

-## Limitations
-The NGINX Ingress controller does not support TCP/UDP services.
-You can find more information on https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services.

-However, the gameserver ingress controller will work with any game that uses HTTP, TLS and/or websocket.

 ## How it works
 When a gameserver is created by Agones, either as part of a Fleet or a stand-alone deployment, the gameserver ingress controller will handle the provisioning of a couple of resources.